St Helens Power Flushing

 Full system flushed in both directions

-Water pumped through the entire circuit in both directions.
-Each radiator isolated and flushed individually.
-Gravity circuits flushed separately.
-The contaminated water passes through the machine filter.
-On the worst WA10 systems, the water starts jet black and gradually clears over several hours.
+Water is pumped through the full circuit in both directions.
+Each rad is shut off and flushed on its own.
+Gravity circuits are flushed apart.
+The dirty water passes through the machine filter.
+On the worst WA10 systems, the water starts jet black and clears over several hours.

 5